felix314159/steel-website/docs/responsibilities.md

 title: Responsibilities
 ---

-STEEL's work is centered around two main projects:
+STEEL's work is mainly centered around the [ethereum/execution-specs](https://github.com/ethereum/execution-specs) repository, which consists of:

-- EELS - the [Ethereum Execution Layer Specs](https://github.com/ethereum/execution-specs), written in executable Python to serve as both documentation and a reference implementation.
+- The Ethereum Execution Layer Specs (EELS) which are written in executable Python that serve as both documentation and a reference implementation.
-- EEST - the [Ethereum Execution Spec Tests](https://github.com/ethereum/execution-spec-tests), which generate and release consensus and benchmarking test vectors for client teams.
+- The Ethereum Execution Spec Tests (EEST) which generate and release consensus and benchmarking test vectors for client teams.

-Together, these projects ensure that Execution Layer upgrades are clearly specified, sufficiently tested, and safe for Mainnet deployment.
+These are used to generated test vectors (aka fixtures) that can be executed against EL client implementations.
+The main purpose of EELS and EEST to ensure that Execution Layer upgrades are clearly specified, sufficiently tested, and safe for Mainnet deployment.

 ## Core Responsibilities